Parshantladhar/Parshantladhar/README.md

 ### Hi there 👋

 <h2 align="left">Hi 👋!
-My name is Parshant Kumar and I'm a Software Development Engineer ....😎</h2>
+My name is Parshant Kumar.
+Enthusiastic Student with superior skills in working in both team-based and independent capacities.
+Bringing strong work ethic
+and excellent organizational skills to any setting.
+Excited to bring above average user skills in information technology and social media ....😎</h2>

 ###